claesenm/optunity-benchmark/README.md

 Briefly, experiments are based on an automatically generated file `/tmp/data.pkl`, which contains the objective function to be used by all optimizers and some meta-data.
 Function evaluations of all optimizers (except Optunity) are logged via side-effects in `/tmp/results.pkl` and later moved into the `benchmarks/optunity/results` folder.
+This approach is dirty but intuitive and effective.

 The `benchmarks/optunity/results` folder will contain the following files after running a benchmark: